-Physical world describes that you can think of Science as the methodical endeavour of comprehending phenomena that occurs naturally around us.
-Since our surroundings are governed by different laws of nature, the knowledge gained in the process is utilized for predicting, correcting, and controlling these phenomena.
+The physical world describes that you can think of Science as the methodical endeavour of comprehending phenomena that occurs naturally around us.
+Since different laws of nature govern our surroundings, the knowledge gained in the process is utilized for predicting, correcting, and controlling these phenomena.
 In simpler terms, the objective of Science is to examine, test, and predict these phenomena around us.

 What is Physical World in Physics?

 In order to bring requisites changes to our surroundings, it is important to understand the way it works.
 This is done through Scientific methods which include several interrelated steps such as systematic observations, structured experiments, qualitative and quantitative reasoning, mathematical modelling, prediction, validation, or false theory.